Iranrud: History

 The idea of linking the two coasts via Iranian territory was first introduced in the 19th century.
 The first professional study was carried out in the 1960s.

-First time this plan has been written by Humaan Farzad in 1968.
-According to his plan some lake must be made between Persian gulf and Oman sea.
-Three places were suggested: Jazmurian pit and two other places in Dasht-e Lut and Dasht-e Kavir.
+The first iteration of this plan was written by Humaan Farzad in 1968.
+According to his plan, some link must be made between the Persian Gulf and the Oman Sea.
+Three places were suggested: the Hamun-e Jaz Murian basin and two other places in Dasht-e Lut and Dasht-e Kavir.

-Many years later same plan was suggested to Mir-Hossein Mousavi, who was prime minister at that time.
+Many years later, the same plan was suggested to Mir-Hossein Mousavi, who was prime minister at that time.

+Here's a timeline based on the provided page: